computersarecool/cpp_sockets/README.md

 - `simple_cpp_sockets.h` is header-only.
 Just include it in your project.

 ## To Use
-`main.cpp` is a functioning example.
+`main.cpp` is a simple functioning example (not all errors are handled gracefully).
 It creates a CLI that allows you to interactively make a:

 UDP or TCP